tatsuyamoriguchi/portfolio/mobileAppQA.md

 ### <a href="https://youtube.com/playlist?list=PL9GgS3TcDh8x6tcY7HDq2zmEx0fAtwWsM" target="_blank">How to get started with Circle CI</a> July 12, 2022

 ## TDD & BDD
+### <a href="https://youtu.be/B4yJ85IaTUw">TDD and Unit Testing in iOS | Part 1 Stateless Objects</a> July 25, 2022
+* Always write a test before writing a function.
+* Start writing the simplist test, and write a code for it, then expand and repeat it, incrementally.
+* When creating a new test file and class, use 'tests' at the end of its name: class MoneyFormatterTests: XCTestCase {
+* When creatung a new test file and class, add '@testable import WeeklyBudget', for instance, to access necessary objects in the project.
+*
 ### <a href="https://youtu.be/mT8QDNNhExg" target="_blank">BDD vs TDD (explained)</a> July 14, 2022